-My internship experience as CEO Office at Sayurbox, a Series B e-grocery startup in Indonesia, allows me to learn the end-to-end process of a B2B and B2C supply chain involving short life cycle products.
+My internship experience as CEO Office at Sayurbox, a Series B e-grocery startup in Indonesia, allowed me to learn the end-to-end process of a B2B and B2C supply chain involving short life cycle products.
 This experience allowed me to observe and understand how e-groceries manage inventories and delivery systems to ensure fresh grocery delivery when customers receive their package through a combination of inventory management, transportation management and supply demand planning, considering that one of the constraints will be the shelf life of the products.
 I got the chance to optimise price determination methodologies for speedy process by using pricing tools to increase competitiveness among e-grocery players by nearly 20 percent, and also improve customer relationship journeys by improving our customer service AI chatbot.
 This shows the importance of having an optimised network flow from one process to another.
-This opportunity makes me realise how often we find OR issues, which shows the urgency of mastering OR, as I believe this type of issue will often be encountered in industries, especially ones who produce short life cycle products.
+This opportunity makes me realise how often we find OR issues, which shows the urgency of mastering OR, as I believe this type of issue will often be encountered in industries, especially ones that produce short life cycle products.
 It will be very meaningful when I pursue further studies in OR and specialise in supply chain & manufacturing, because having practical experience that is relevant to OR makes studying OR more manageable.

-I also learned skills that will shape my business acumen through my current internship position as CEO Office at Finku, a fintech company in seed extension funding stage, focusing on personal finance.
-By having the flexibility to rotate to other roles, such as business development & partnership and product management, I learned to have a better view about the company, and ended up providing recommendations on operational flaws for better practices.
-Examples of these better practices includes improving better relationship with investors through monthly 5-minute email, creating B2B business to sell personal finance machine learning which will become a high demand product among digital banks, and brainstorming on Series A fundraising plans & other venture options.
-Moreover, I realised that problems in early-stage startups are mainly about discovering and testing a suitable end-to-end working system which can be heavily related to OR.
-Through this internship opportunity, I acquire a professional working ethos as I work alongside professionals with years of experiences from multinational companies; I believe it is important for an OR specialist to work professionally because one will deal a lot with external parties.
+I also learned skills that shape my business acumen through my current internship position as CEO Office at Finku, a fintech company in seed extension funding stage, focusing on personal finance.
+By having the flexibility to rotate to other roles, such as business development & partnership and product management, I learned to have a better view of the company, and ended up providing recommendations on operational flaws for better practices.
+These include recommendations to improve better relationship with investors through monthly 5-minute email, creating B2B business to sell personal finance machine learning which will become a high demand product among digital banks, and brainstorming on Series A fundraising plans & other venture options.
+Moreover, I realised that problems in early-stage start-ups are mainly about discovering and testing a suitable end-to-end working system which is heavily related to OR.
+Through this internship opportunity, I acquired a professional working ethos as I work alongside professionals with years of experiences from multinational companies; I believe it is important for an OR specialist to work professionally because one will deal a lot with external parties.

 During my current internship at Finku, I also realised how Finku’s product development process has been so redundant that results in delayed product release.
 The current issue with late product release, which tends to be overlooked, can result in bigger issues once the startup is ready to scale up.
 More cost incurred if product release is on delay, while it is important for companies to control their expenses to ensure company runaway.
 To help tackle the issue, I decided to focus on optimising Finku’s product development process by utilising both Analytical Hierarchy Process & Multi-Objective Optimisation and simulation as a part of my study case in my current final year project.
 The opportunity to work on this project becomes a space for me to explore different parts of OR, which makes me like OR even more, and to learn how to translate real issues into OR problems, which is very essential because OR is all about simplifying complicated real life issues and providing the most suitable solution for the issue.